siddhantsomani/siddhant.github.io/_posts/2024-11-09-python-http-server.markdown

 - When the server gets a connection request, there's the general TCP 3-way handshake, and the client is then said to have an active connection.
 - For every successful connection on the server, the server creates a new socket (with a new file descriptor) that's bound to the same port.
 - On the server, therefore, every client has a separate socket (and transitively a FD) associated with it, that the server uses for communication.

-I implore you to read more about this.
-Ask yourself questions.
-Then go and find answers to these questions.
-That's the only way to build true understanding.